boarfish55/potatofs/README.md

 TODO
 ====

+* Make the workers and timeouts configurable in the config file
 * Add a test for unlink on large file; resulting slabs should be truncated.
 * Add validation in config_read, right now even if we point it at a dir